0304ajay/html.portfolio/README.md

 # html.portfolio
-Hi this is Ajay kumar reddy.Yhis is my 1st and simple website which I am uploading in github
+Hi this is Ajay kumar reddy.This is my 1st and simple website which I am uploading in github